 Contested Sequel: While the film was generally well-received, there's a significant portion of fans who feel it paled in comparison to its prequel.

 Idiot Plot: Sure, go make out with your wife.
 Never mind the freaky eye or what she's been doing for the past months.
 Not to mention she probably knew that she was a carrier at that point or could kill an infected.
+Kudos to the military who leave her room unguarded, it's not like she carries a virus that killed dozens of millions the last time or anything.

 And assuming Andy's the one who spread it there— and he probably is— he and Tammy are likely dead.